mienaikoe/ziyu/Chapters/2-7-Chapter14.md

     Thi looked over at him, and for the first time showed some doubt.

     They spent a moment in the cold, saying nothing.
-The blue waves projected countless patterns across Lissa's pale-cold face.
+The blue waves projected countless patterns across Shinna's pale-cold face.
 Thi reached for the pipe from Kipnu and took two more deep inhales before bringing it back to him and removing hae dagger from his hand and the ground.
 He cried out again

     Thi set the blade in hae own left palm and stared at the blood.